 For any further help, please contact our admissions team:

-As well as laboratory classes and animal handling classes at both the RAU and Cirencester College campuses, you will learn via lectures, seminars, and a period of practical work-based learning at both level 4 and level 5, enabling you to apply theoretical learning to real-life practical situations in a range of different commercial businesses.
+Benefit from a course designed in partnership with Cirencester College, utilising the expertise and resources of both institutions; including use of the College’s Animal Centre with more than 80 species.
+You will learn via lectures, seminars, field visits and a period of practical work-based learning, enabling you to apply theoretical learning to real-life practical situations in a range of different commercial businesses.